 By launching our end of year campaign: Born in Refuge, we will be funding midwives, obstetricians, and pediatricians for babies and pregnant mothers in Syria and Iraq.
 While millions of Syrians are fleeing their homes and traveling to neighboring countries like Iraq, it can be difficult to find medical help, especially in the middle of a war zone, where help is most needed.
 By providing these services, we are hoping to continue saving babies and providing the care needed to protect the world’s most vulnerable.

 Thanksgiving has passed and Christmas is quickly approaching.
 This is a season of giving and love is the greatest gift you can give to someone.
 It’s a time to be a part of something bigger than yourself!
 This time of year tends to get busy as we are planning holiday dinners, trying to buy the best gifts, flying/driving hundreds of miles to spend this holiday with friends and family, but I urge you to slow down for a second and think about those who don’t have these same opportunities.
 We are the help these babies need and deserve, and you can be the love these little ones experience this giving season.
-Join Saving Moses’ mission, donate today, and bring joy to the lives of thousands of babies in need who are growing up in a war zone.
+Join Saving Moses through Born in Refuge, donate today, and bring joy to the lives of thousands of babies in need who are growing up in a war zone.